irregulargentlewomen/feminist-bingo/README.md

 Version
 _______
-The Interactive Feminist Bingo Card is currently in version 1.0, released July 1, 2012.
+The Interactive Feminist Bingo Card is currently in version 1.0, released September 1, 2012.

 Instructions
 ____________